Organic Gardening by the Moon Phases

 Harnessing the Moon: In this enlightening video, explore the powerful connection between lunar cycles and astrological signs to optimize your gardening.
-Learn when to plant above-ground crops during the waxing moon and below-ground crops during the waning moon, ensuring strong growth and abundant harvests.
+Learn when to plant above-ground crops during the waxing moon and below-ground crops during the waning moon, ensuring strong growth and improved harvests.
 Discover how each zodiac sign influences plant vitality, guiding you through the best times to sow, cultivate, and reap different crops throughout the 4 seasons.
 By combining ancient wisdom with modern gardening techniques, you’ll unlock nature’s cycles and create a harmonious, thriving garden all year round.
-Whether you're a beginner or seasoned gardener, this knowledge will transform how you connect with your plants!
-Watch the full video here: https://youtu.be/uCxhZYidTkg
+Whether you're a beginner or seasoned gardener, this knowledge will transform how you connect with your plants Gardening through the seasons offers an intuitive cycle, especially when paired with the zodiac calendar.
+Each season brings its own energy, guiding what we plant and nurture.

 Full Moon to Last Quarter (Waning Phase):